pulp-platform/culsans/tests/README.md

 The existing regression lists are:

-- unit: tests for specific components (e.g. the coherent interconnect)
+- unit: tests for specific components (e.g. the coherent interconnect).
+More details are in [unit/](unit/)
 - integration: tests to verify the correct interaction of the components
-- performance:
-- fpga: real-world and computational intensive tests, which would not be executable in simulation
+- performance: tests to measure the performance of various memory / cache transactions

 ## Preconditions